Being present and noticing our reactions

 How did you get on with the 7 day challenge?
 Let me know - I welcome feedback

-Essential tips for home workers during Covid19 to avoid the pain of poor posture
+Essential tips for home workers to avoid the pain of poor posture

-During these troubled times a lot of us are home working.
-At work we will have probably had an HSE assessment for our workstation and maybe we have had special chairs or equipment provided to help us sit more comfortably then suddenly we were told we had to work from home a few weeks ago leaving all these aids behind.
-Now you have been working from home for a few weeks maybe you are starting to experience neck or shoulder pain because you are not sitting comfortably.
+Over the past couple of years a lot of us are home working.
+At work we will have probably had an HSE assessment for our workstation and maybe we have had special chairs or equipment provided to help us sit more comfortably then we switch to working from home leaving all these aids behind.
+If you have been working from home for a few weeks maybe you are starting to experience neck or shoulder pain because you are not sitting comfortably.